openSUSE-Rust/obs-service-cargo/README.md

 > [!WARNING]
 > As long as the manifest file contains dependencies or the manifest file is a workspace
 > it will produce a vendored tarball.
-Otherwise, although it is *somewhat* correct to
+Otherwise, it won't proceed to produce a tarball.
-> say `vendor-utils.tar.zst` should be the produced tarball, in reality, it won't exist
-> because it has [NO dependencies](https://github.com/ibm-s390-linux/s390-tools/blob/master/rust/utils/Cargo.toml) after all.

 # Cargo Vendor Home Registry